-National Tutoring Programme and School-led tutoring
+School-led tutoring

-Parkside runs an extensive programme of reading intervention as part of the NTP and School-led tutoring programme.
-These additional sessions are planned and delivered by academic mentors and Fleet tutoring as part of our Recover Curriculum.
+Parkside runs an extensive programme of reading intervention as part of the School-led tutoring programme.
 The sessions are planned with specific focus on reading comprehension skills and with explicit guidance from English teachers.
 See separate information.